AgalmicVentures/Werk/README.md

 of components, it does offer a default combination of the most common components via the `ApplicationContext` class.
 Bootstrapping from a background thread and a logger that goes to `stdout`, it loads configs, creates a file log, sets up subsystems like commands and profiling, then runs some startup commands.
+An optional main loop may then be run.

 It has the following configuration options:
 * `Application.ConfigPaths`: Only available in the primary config, this is a